7 Open House Survey Questions Agents Need To Ask For An Open House

 Read More: 33 Best Real Estate Lead Generation Ideas for 2021

 However, if the homebuyer answers no to the questions, you can conclude that there is something wrong with the listing inside.
 Since they have already visited the property, it is safe to say that they like the neighborhood.
-There must be something about the property itself or the price or some other significant features of the house that has made them hit you with a straight no answer.
+There must be something about the property itself, the price, or some other significant features of the house that has made them hit you with a straight no answer.

 What Do You Think of The Price?

 We know that as an agent, you know the market and the right price for the property.
-But the problem is sometimes sellers set unrealistic prices for their properties.
-This is where feedback from homebuyers will determine if the price the home seller is asking is too high.
-Or, on the other hand, if the house is below the market value or not.
+But the problem is that sometimes sellers set unrealistic prices for their properties.
+Feedback from homebuyers will determine if the price the home seller is asking is too high or, on the other hand, if the house is below the market value or not.

 If people think the price is too high, maybe it is.
 But if you believe the price is fair, then homebuyers are having a hard time finding the value in the property.
-Therefore, you need to change how you promote the property and its valuable features.
+Therefore, you must change how you promote the property and its valuable features.

-The answer you get for this question also helps with determining other aspects of the listing.
+The answer you get to this question also helps determine other aspects of the listing.
 For example, if most people think the price for the listing is fair but the house won’t sell, then the price is not the problem, and you should be looking elsewhere.
 Looking toward the home’s least favorite features.

 Read More: How to Get Real Estate Seller Leads That Turn Into Clients